BDC Hamburger Icon

 TipBottom line

-Take time out to get honest feedback from workers, and make sure those employees are kept in the loop about the changes being made to bolster morale at work.
-Small actions, such as personally thanking a worker, can do a lot to improve someone’s mood and level of satisfaction regarding a workplace.
+Take the time to get honest feedback from workers, and make sure those employees are kept in the loop about the changes being made to bolster morale at work.
+Small actions, such as personally thanking a worker, can do a lot to improve someone’s mood and level of satisfaction in the workplace.

 Adaptability

-It’s critical that employees feel well equipped to handle organizational changes.
+It’s essential for employees to feel well equipped to handle organizational changes.
 Otherwise, they may wind up feeling overwhelmed and overworked.
-Regardless of what it relates to, managers can feel they have everything necessary to handle changes with relative ease, but that sense of empowerment might not extend to other employees.
+Managers may feel prepared to handle changes with relative ease, but that sense of empowerment might not extend to other employees.

-By tracking adaptability, businesses can see how employees feel about upcoming changes and ensure that they can quickly adapt to upcoming changes; if they don’t, companies can provide resources to help employees build these capabilities.
+By tracking adaptability, businesses can see how employees feel about upcoming changes and if they would be able to adapt to them quickly.
+If employees are not ready for the changes, companies can provide resources to help their staff build the necessary capabilities.

 Turnover and retention rates

-Employee turnover and retention rates can be strong indicators of a company’s culture, as they demonstrate how quickly employees voluntarily enter and exit the organization.
-If new hires and existing employees leave a company at a high rate, this could indicate an issue within the organization – likely an unhealthy or negative workplace culture – that the organization needs to rectify.
+Employee turnover and retention rates can be strong indicators of a company’s culture because these metrics demonstrate how quickly employees voluntarily enter and exit the organization.
+If new hires and existing employees leave a company at a high rate, this could indicate an issue within the organization — likely a negative workplace culture — that the organization must rectify.
 In contrast, employees are likely to stay with a company for a long time when the workplace has a positive culture.

 Personal wellness

-Giving employees access to a personal wellness incentive, such as a gym membership discount, can give the impression your workplace truly cares about helping employees stay healthier.
-However, besides bolstering that aspect of company culture, a personal wellness program is an economically sound choice for your company.
+Giving employees access to a personal wellness incentive, such as a gym membership discount, can demonstrate that your workplace truly cares about helping employees stay healthy.
+A personal wellness program is also an economically sound choice for your company.

 Comfort level of the work environment

-Characteristics like the layout of an office and the comfort level of a room can make a big difference in whether people are able to do their jobs well and feel content during the process.
-Though some employees may be hesitant to come to a human resources representative if they feel like something about the workplace makes them physically uncomfortable, even seemingly basic features, such as temperature, can make a difference in productivity.
+Characteristics such as the office layout and the comfort level of a room can make a big difference in whether people do their jobs well and feel content.
+Some employees may hesitate to express concerns about physical discomfort to a human resources representative.
+However, even basic features, such as temperature, can make a difference in productivity.

 If you’re having trouble getting workplace comfort metrics, put a “suggestions box” in a communal office area and attach blank index cards.
 People can use those index cards to make anonymous comments about what they like and dislike about the comfort level of their workplace and, more importantly, how to make it better for everyone.